16 Text Analysis 2

 The bind_tf_idf() function calculates the tf-idf for us.

-The idea for \(tf-idf\) is to find the words important to a specific document by
+The idea of \(tf-idf\) is to identify words that are important to a specific document by

 • decreasing the weight (value) for words commonly used in a collection of other documents, and,

-• increasing the weight for words not used very much in a collection of other documents, (e.g., Jane Austen’s novels).
+• increasing the weight for words that are used less often across the other documents in the collection, (e.g., Jane Austen’s novels).

 Calculating tf-idf attempts to find the words that are important (i.e., common) in a document, but not too common across documents.